vmware/container-service-extension/docs/ENT-PKS.md

     Enterprise PKS based K8 cluster deployments have some performance implications.
     The performance optimizations will be coming in near future
 * If there are Extension time out errors while executing commands, how can they be remediated?
     * Increase the vCD extension timeout to a higher value.
-Refer "Setting the API Extension Timeout" in [here](/container-service-extension/CSE_ADMIN.html/#extension-timeout)
+Refer [Setting the API Extension Timeout](/container-service-extension/CSE_ADMIN.html#extension-timeout)

 <a name="compatibility-matrix"></a>
 ## Compatibility matrix